 |Destination after graduation||To be updated after July 2021||To be updated after July 2020||1 in academic position, 1 in clinical position||2 in clinical positions||2 in clinical positions||2 in clinical positions|

-Mayo Clinic's Arizona campus is ranked the number 1 hospital in Arizona and is ranked number 11 in the nation on the "Best Hospitals Honor Roll."
+Mayo Clinic's Arizona campus is ranked the No. 1 hospital in Arizona and ranked No. 18 in the nation by U.S. News & World Report.